-Fiat money or traditional currencies are centralized that are controlled by central banks, governments, commercial banks, and other payment processors like MasterCard or VISA card.
+Fiat money or traditional currencies are centralized controlled by central banks, governments, commercial banks, and other payment processors like MasterCard or VISA cards.
 These intermediaries exercise authority over your money.
 Due to centralization, these organizations decide whether your transactions will be approved or not, whether money can be sent to other organizations or people.

-In traditional currency, centralized authorities such as banks charge high transaction fees; however, the transaction cost of Bitcoin is significantly lower.
-Also, unlike traditional currency, Bitcoin allows global transactions with very little fees.
+In traditional currency, centralized authorities such as banks charge high transaction fees; however, Bitcoin’s transaction cost is significantly lower.
+Also, unlike traditional currency, Bitcoin allows global transactions with minimal fees.

 In traditional currencies, the whole transaction path is monitored by trusted third parties such as central banks and governments.
 However, Bitcoin transaction paths are monitored by ledger in the blockchain.
-Of note, this ledger is open for public access, while it is maintained by authorized users.
+Of note, this ledger is open for public access while authorized users maintain it.

 Above mentioned are the key differences between Bitcoin and traditional currencies.
 No doubt, both traditional and digital currency systems co-exist alongside each other.
 Besides, both currencies are looking to stay here.
-Nevertheless, due to the unceasing rise in Bitcoin, many banks and governments are rethinking certain areas such as transaction fees.
+Nevertheless, due to Bitcoin’s unceasing rise, many banks and governments are rethinking certain areas such as transaction fees.